rust-lang/rust/text/0000-inline-semantic.md

 ## Narrow solution scope

-`#[implicit_caller_location]` is only useful in solving the "get caller location" problem.
+`#[blame_caller]` is only useful in solving the "get caller location" problem.
 Introducing an entirely new feature just for this problem seems wasteful.

 [Default function arguments](#default-function-arguments) is another possible solution for this problem but with much wider application.